Home - Book Preview

 The Colonel's expression didn't change.

-"That," he said, "is exactly the right question."
+"That," he said, "is exactly the right question. "

 Chapter 3

 "Gunny," the Colonel said.
-"Take him back to Millhaven, if you please."
+"Take him back to Millhaven, if you please. "

 The big man opened the library and stood waiting for Quinn.

-Quinn looked at the Colonel.
-He had a list of questions running in his head that had been building he got in the car.
+Quinn looked at the had a list of questions running in his head that had been building he got in the car.
 How did you know about me?
 What are the tests for?
 What did you mean by something different?
 What would be asked of me?
 But he was the opposite of impulsive, had learned not to blurt out questions.

 But he hadn't expected the interview to end without him getting even one of them answered.